- NY Marxist School

 About the Brecht Forum

-The BRECHT FORUM is a cultural and educational center for people who are working for social justice, equality and a new culture that puts human needs first.
-Through its programs and events, the Brecht Forum brings people together across social and cultural boundaries and artistic and academic disciplines to promote critical analysis, creative thinking, collaborative projects and networking in an independent community-level environment.
+From October 1975 through May 2014, the BRECHT FORUM served as a cultural and educational center for people who work for social justice, equality and a new culture that puts human needs first.
+Through its programs and events, the Brecht Forum brought people together across social and cultural boundaries and artistic and academic disciplines to promote critical analysis, creative thinking, collaborative projects and networking in an independent community-level environment.

-The cornerstone of our educational conception situates movement-building within a transformative cultural process within society at large.
-From the beginning, our conception was based on the idea that a fundamental task of the left is to create, within existing society, a counter-hegemonic culture of working people and their allies, who are capable of challenging the capitalist agenda, prefiguring new ways of thinking and of self-organization, as well as creating new ways of relating to each other and nature.
+The cornerstone of its educational conception situated movement-building within a transformative cultural process within society at large.
+From the beginning, its conception was based on the idea that a fundamental task of the left is to create, within existing society, a counter-hegemonic culture of working people and their allies, who are capable of challenging the capitalist agenda, prefiguring new ways of thinking and of self-organization, as well as creating new ways of relating to each other and nature.

-Throughout the year, we offer a wide-ranging program of classes, public lectures and seminars, art exhibitions, performances, popular education workshops, and language classes.
-These activities are developed in collaboration with the many social movements and the diverse communities of this most cosmopolitan of cities, and our programs bring together leading intellectuals, activists and artists from New York, across the U.S., and internationally.
+Throughout the year, it offered a wide-ranging program of classes, public lectures and seminars, art exhibitions, performances, popular education workshops, and language classes.
+These activities were developed in collaboration with the many social movements and the diverse communities of this most cosmopolitan of cities, and its programs brought together leading intellectuals, activists and artists from New York, across the U.S., and internationally.

 Registration & Fees